GES

 CBDC — Digital Rupee

-Central Bank Digital Currency (CBDC) is a digital form of fiat currency issued by RBI. e-Rupee (e₹): Pilot launched in November 2022.
-Two types: Wholesale (e₹-W, for interbank settlements, G-Sec transactions) and Retail (e₹-R, for public use via digital wallets through banks). e-Rupee is a legal tender like physical currency.
-It is a liability of RBI (unlike cryptocurrencies which have no sovereign backing).
-Key features: No interest paid (unlike bank deposits), anonymity for small transactions, programmability (government can set expiry for stimulus payments).
-Benefits: Reduced cost of currency management (printing, storing, transporting), enhanced financial inclusion, efficient cross-border payments.
-Concerns: Disintermediation of banks (people may shift from bank deposits to CBDC), privacy, cybersecurity.
-India's CBDC is on a distributed ledger but not blockchain-based.
+The e-Rupee is RBI-issued digital fiat currency.
+Pilot launched November 2022.
+Two types: Wholesale (e-W, for interbank settlements and G-Sec transactions) and Retail (e-R, for public use via bank digital wallets).
+The e-Rupee is legal tender and an RBI liability (unlike cryptocurrencies).
+Key features: No interest paid (unlike bank deposits).
+Small-transaction anonymity.
+Programmability (government can set expiry on stimulus payments).
+Benefits: Reduced currency management costs (printing, storing, transporting).
+Enhanced financial inclusion.
+Efficient cross-border payments.
+Concerns: Bank disintermediation (people shifting from deposits to CBDC), privacy risks, and cybersecurity.
+India's CBDC uses a distributed ledger but is not blockchain-based.
+Exam tip: Know the e-W vs e-R distinction and that CBDC is an RBI liability.

 Cryptocurrency & Regulation

-Cryptocurrency (Bitcoin, Ethereum, etc.) is a decentralised digital currency based on blockchain technology.
+Cryptocurrency (Bitcoin, Ethereum) is decentralised digital currency on blockchain.
 Not legal tender in India.
-RBI has consistently warned against crypto risks.
-RBI's 2018 circular banning banks from dealing with crypto entities was struck down by Supreme Court (2020).
-Budget 2022: 30% flat tax on income from virtual digital assets (VDAs), 1% TDS on transfers, no deduction for losses.
-This is purely taxation — not legalisation or regulation.
-A comprehensive Cryptocurrency Bill has been proposed but not yet introduced.
-India supports global regulation under G20/OECD/IMF framework rather than a ban.
-Blockchain (underlying technology): Has legitimate applications — supply chain tracking, land records, educational certificates.
-NITI Aayog has published a blockchain strategy document.
+RBI has consistently warned against risks.
+RBI's 2018 banking ban on crypto was struck down by the Supreme Court (2020).
+Budget 2022 imposed 30% flat tax on VDA gains with 1% TDS on transfers.
+No loss deduction allowed.
+This is taxation, not regulation or legalisation.
+A comprehensive Cryptocurrency Bill has been proposed but not introduced.
+India supports global regulation under the G20/OECD/IMF framework rather than an outright ban.
+Blockchain (the underlying technology) has legitimate applications: supply chain tracking, land records, and educational certificates.
+NITI Aayog published a blockchain strategy document.
+Exam tip: Know the 30% tax rate, 1% TDS, and that crypto is taxed but not regulated.

 Digital India & E-Governance